-FIELD DESCRIPTION Name Displays the system name of your Prestige.
+FIELD DESCRIPTION Name This field displays the system name of your Prestige.
 This information can be changed in Menu 1 - General Setup .
 Routing This field shows the kind of routing used by the Prestige.
-ZyNOS F/W Version Refers to the ZyNOS (ZyXEL Network Operating System) system firmware version.
+ZyNOS F/W Version This field displays the ZyNOS (ZyXEL Network Operating System) system firmware version.
 ZyNOS is a registered trademark of ZyXEL Communications Corporation.
 ADSL Chipset Vendor This is the chipset used in the Prestige.
-Version Displays the ADSL Chipset version.
+Version This field displays the ADSL Chipset version.
 Standard This refers to the operational protocol the Prestige and the DSLAM (Digital Subscriber Line Access Multiplexer) are using.
-LAN Ethernet Address Refers to the Ethernet MAC (Media Access Control) of your Prestige.
+LAN Ethernet Address This field displays to the Ethernet MAC (Media Access Control) of your Prestige.
 IP Address This is the IP address of the Prestige in dotted decimal notation.
 IP Mask This shows the subnet mask of the Prestige.
 DHCP This field shows the DHCP setting of the Prestige.